-TXTH is a simple text file that uses text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.
+TXTH is a simple text file with text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.

 For an unsupported